No blow-up by nonlinear It\^o noise for the Euler equations: Introduction

-An alternative approach for regularizing by noise involves multiplying the nonlinearity, typically found in the drift term of the PDE under investigation, with the noise itself.
-Developed in various contexts, this method has been applied by Debussche and Tsutsumi in \cite{DebTsu2011} and Chouk and Gubinelli in \cite{ChoGub2015} for nonlinear Schr\"odinger equation, Gess and Souganidis in \cite{gess2014scalar} and Chouk and Gess in \cite{chouk2019path} for scalar conservation laws, as well as by Gess and Gassiat in \cite{gassiat2019} for Hamilton-Jacobi equations.
+Finally, concerning (c), we distinguish two cases.
+In one case, the noise multiplies the linear term of a dispersive PDE (modulated dispersive PDE): this approach has been used by Debussche and Tsutsumi in \cite{DebTsu2011}, Chouk and Gubinelli in \cite{ChoGub2015}, Chouk, Gubinelli, Li, Li and Oh in \cite{chouk2014nonlinear} to show well-posedness for nonlinear Schr\"odinger equation, KdV equation and other dispersive PDEs.
+In the other case, the noise multiplies the nonlinearity driving the PDE: this approach has been used by Gess and Souganidis in \cite{gess2014scalar} and Chouk and Gess in \cite{chouk2019path} for scalar conservation laws, as well as by Gassiat and Gess in \cite{gassiat2019} for Hamilton-Jacobi equations.

 We also mention briefly another type of regularization, based on invariant measures, for (deterministic and stochastic) Euler equations: see e.g. \cite{AlbCru1990} and, more recently, \cite{FlaGroLuo2020}, \cite{Gro2020}.